Dig Where You Stand movement: Sweden

 The movement took its name and its founding spirit from Lindqvist's book Gräv där du står (Dig where you stand), published in 1978.
 In his emphasis on workers' researching their own history Lindqvist drew inspiration from Maxim Gorky, from public history campaigns in post-revolutionary China (where he studied for a year during the Great Leap Forward), from Kenneth Hudson's books and television shows on industrial archaeology in the 1960s, and from the British oral history movement.
 The motto was drawn from Friedrich Nietzsche: Wo du stehst, grab tief hinein!
 (Where you stand, dig deep!)
 The movement was the culmination of a variety of developments in Swedish cultural life in the 1970s such as the revival of documentarist fiction and the Bygd i förvandling ("Community in Change") local history campaign.
 The latter worked through books and a television series and built on the strong Swedish tradition of study circles by emphasising the training of study circle leaders.
 A successful trial in two regions in 1973 resulted in the creation of 700 study circles with 90,000 participants, and the program was extended across the country.
 It brought a large amount of oral and written reminiscences, photographs and documents to local museums and archives.

 Lindqvist's book was intended to provide a research manual for these activities, but also to bring a political perspective which the Bygd i förvandling campaign avoided.
 He put the focus on industrial history, and on the value of workers researching and writing the history of their companies, using their job expertise.
 "Factory history could and should be written from a fresh point of view -- by workers investigating their own workplaces."
 This would enable workers to challenge the authority of the bosses on the one hand and academic researchers on the other, and to claim the right to speak authoritatively about their work.
 For example, Lindqvist pointed to the worker deaths caused by exposure to asbestos dust in the cement industry, and the evidence that would be found in the bodies of the workers themselves contrasted with the profits still accruing to the owners long after the damage had been done.
 He called his researchers "barefoot researchers", modelled on the "barefoot doctors" of China.

 The movement peaked in Sweden in the 1980s.
 Lindqvist admitted that it did not reach its goal of increasing workers' power in the workplace, but claimed that it did have the effect of raising the profile of working class history.
-Its principle concrete outputs were published testimonies of working class life such as those included in the Liv i Sverige (Life in Sweden) series originally published by the Swedish writers' cooperative Författarförlaget.
+Its principal concrete outputs were published testimonies of working class life such as those included in the Liv i Sverige (Life in Sweden) series originally published by the Swedish writers' cooperative Författarförlaget.
 Philippe Bouguet has described it as a "small-scale Swedish 'cultural revolution'".